-After two answers were presented for a question, participants were asked to rate the two answers.
-We used the Chatbot Arena evaluation method~\cite{chiang2024chatbotarenaopenplatform}, where participants compared answers from two systems and selected the better one or marked it as a tie.
-More specifically, for each question, participants rated the \textbf{user perceived accuracy} (UPA) and \textbf{user perceived completeness} (UPC) of the answers from both systems.
+After two answers were presented for a question, the participants were asked to rate the two answers.
+We used the Chatbot Arena evaluation method~\cite{chiang2024chatbotarenaopenplatform}, where each participant compared answers from the two systems and selected the better one or marked it as a tie.
+More specifically, for each question, each participant rated the \textbf{user perceived accuracy} (UPA) and \textbf{user perceived completeness} (UPC) of the answers from both systems.

 The UPA score was rated on a scale from 1 to 5: \textbf{1}: Completely wrong or invalid result; \textbf{2}: Incorrect, but provides at least some insight that helps answer or further refine the question; \textbf{3}: Partially correct, or contains a subset of correct answers (e.g., only listing one meal when asked about all meals eaten last week); \textbf{4}: Mostly correct, but missing some minor details (e.g., missing one subway trip when asked how many times I rode the subway); and \textbf{5}: Completely correct.
-The UPC score, on the other hand, focused on the completeness and credibility of the given answers.
-In most cases, the questions asked by participants were challenging and needed to be explained and powered by evidence from the captured memory data.
-For example, when asked questions which have numeric answers like ``how many meals did I have during my last New York trip,'' the systems could be right on the numeric answer but wrong at which meals were counted.
-In those cases, participants examined the answers by looking back at the filtered data, and gave ratings on how they feel about the completeness and credibility of each answer.
+The UPC score focused on the completeness and credibility of answers, essential for assessing reliability.
+Many participant queries were complex, requiring explanations supported by captured memory data.
+For example, when asked ``How many meals did I have during my last New York trip?'' a system might get the number right but miscount specific meals.
+Participants reviewed filtered data and rated answers based on their perceived completeness and credibility.

-We also directly compare the ratings of \codename and the baseline to determine if one can outperform the other.
-In the comparison, if both systems have a UPA of 2 or lower (incorrect), the result is labeled "both are bad."
-If at least one system provides a better-than-"partially correct" answer ($\geq$3), the system with the higher UPA is considered the winner.
-In cases where both systems have the same UPA, the one with the higher UPC is the winner.
-Otherwise, it is a tie.
+We also directly compare \codename and the baseline to analyze performance.
+If both have a UPA of 2 or lower, the result is labeled ``both are bad''.
+If at least one scores $\geq$3, the system with the higher UPA wins.
+In case of a tie on UPA, the system with the higher UPC wins; otherwise, it remains a tie.